 The current digital infrastructure is highly decentralized and the data management and sharing practices are highly heterogeneous, preventing us from maximizing benefits from research investments (Wilkinson et al., 2016).
 Yet there now exists multiple initiatives that address this issue by assembling, organizing and sharing vast arrays of environmental data.
 Biotic data can be accessed through web portals such as the Ocean Biogeographic Information System (OBIS; OBIS, 2019), the Global Biodiversity Information Facility (GBIF; GBIF, 2019), the Global Biotic Interactions platform (GloBI; Poelen et al., 2014), and the World Register of Marine Species (WoRMS; WoRMS Editorial Board, 2017).
 Abiotic data can also be accessed through WorldClim (Hijmans et al., 2005), Bio-ORACLE (Tyberghein et al., 2012), and MARSPEC (Sbrocco and Barber, 2013).
 Initiatives focused on sharing environmental data for specific areas also exist, such as the St. Lawrence Global Observatory (SLGO), the European Marine Observation and Data Network (EMODnet) and the U.S. Integrated Ocean Observing System (IOOS).
 Essential environmental parameters are also organized, coordinated and acquired through global initiatives like the Group on Earth Observations Biodiversity Observation Network (GEO BON; Scholes et al., 2012), the Census of Marine Life (CoML; CoML, 2010) and the Global Ocean Observing System (GOOS).

 However, equivalent platforms for environmental drivers have largely focused on single drivers (e.g. Global Fishing Watch) and platforms collating data and knowledge on multiple drivers in a comparable and interoperable way remain conspicuously missing (but see Halpern et al., 2015a).
 This is in spite of integerated management and assessment approaches needing efficient data reporting, standardized data management practices and tools tailored to the study of the effects of multiple drivers (Dafforn et al., 2016; Stock et al., 2018).
-An additional objective thus emerged in the process of addressing our initial goals: sharing the knowledge gathered through the description of drivers in the St. Lawrence.
+An additional objective thus emerged in the process of addressing our initial goals: sharing the knowledge gathered through the description of drivers in the Estuary and Gulf of St. Lawrence.

-This manuscript thus has two distinct, but related, goals.
-The first is to characterize the distribution and intensity of drivers in the St. Lawrence System in order to: 1) identify areas of high cumulative exposure, 2) characterize areas with similar cumulative exposure regimes, dubbed threat complexes (Bowler et al., 2019) and 3) identify drivers that are likely to interact in the St. Lawrence.
-The second goal is to present how we are sharing the knowledge acquired by launching an open knowledge platform, eDrivers, and use this paper as a call for collaboration to any person, group or organization that might be interested in contributing to this initiative.
+This manuscript thus has two distinct objectives.
+The first objectives with three specific goals, is to characterize the distribution and intensity of drivers in the Estuary and Gulf of St. Lawrence in order to: 1) identify areas of high cumulative exposure, 2) characterize areas with similar cumulative exposure regimes, dubbed threat complexes (Bowler et al., 2019) and 3) identify drivers that are likely to interact in the St. Lawrence.
+The second objective is to present how we are sharing the knowledge acquired by launching an open knowledge platform, eDrivers, and use this paper as a call for collaboration to any person, group or organization that might be interested in contributing to this initiative.

-Materials and Methods
+Methods

 Drivers